manioanadrian/Inno-West/api/README.md

 3. Data Collection – Automatic data collection which will be used for a concise evaluation of the entire process
 4. Performance Analysis – using collected data a real time performance analysis helps improving the OEE KPIs

-In order to achive this the broker was required to facilitate the exchange of data between the PLC, cratedb and Orion Fiware.
+In order to achive this the broker was required to facilitate the exchange of data between the PLC, cratedb and fiware.

 ## Requirements